 The foster carer(s) must sign confirmation of receipt.
 The signed and dated confirmation of receipt will be placed on their file.

 Foster carers will be assisted by their supervising social worker to produce a Safe Caring Policy and Fire Plan.

-The supervising fostering officer will continue to provide support and supervision to the foster carer up to, during and after all placements and ensure that they understand the need to undertake DBS and other checks and assessments on any new member of the household - see Section 15, Changes in the Foster Carer's Household or Circumstances - and the need to repeat DBS checks on themselves every three years - see Review of Foster Carers Procedure.
+The supervising fostering officer will continue to provide support and supervision to the foster carer up to, during and after all placements and ensure that they understand the need to undertake DBS and other checks and assessments on any new member of the household - see Section 15, Changes in the Foster Carer's Household or Circumstances - and the need to repeat DBS checks on themselves every three years - see Review and Termination of Approval of Foster Carers Procedure.